adam-stokes/elstokes/source/2013-10-09-customizing-fastpath-curtin-installations.markdown

 wordpress_url: http://astokes.org/?p=424
 date: '2013-10-09 18:49:09 -0400'
 date_gmt: '2013-10-09 22:49:09 -0400'
-categories:
-- What's New
-- Ubuntu
-- python
-- maas
-tags:
+tags: python, fastpath, maas, curtin
-- python
-- maas
-- fastpath
-- curtin
 ---
 <p>Working off my previous entry about <strong><a href="http://astokes.org/using-fastpath-installer-maas/">using fastpath installer in MAAS</a></strong> I decided to dig a little deeper into customizing those installations a bit.
 One thing to note is <a href="http://launchpad.net/curtin">fastpath(curtin/curt installer)</a> installations do not follow the same guidelines that are used in preseed files for Debian installer.
 Some overview documentation of <a href="http://bazaar.launchpad.net/~curtin-dev/curtin/trunk/view/head:/doc/topics/overview.rst">fastpath can be located here</a> and thanks to <a href="http://ubuntu-smoser.blogspot.com/">Scott Moser</a> we were able to come up with the following example scenario.</p>
 <h2>Example scenario</h2>